 As mentioned before, I have made this potatoes gratin recipe many, many times.
 I’ve made this recipe with bacon and with parmesan cheese!
 I’ve made the sauce with different types of cream cheeses and milks just to see how it would taste!
 I’m almost certain that if that chef knew I was experimenting with his five star recipe, he would be yelling about it.
 I kinda like the idea of that .. 😉

-My most favorite and consistent adjustment to this recipe was when it was made with a cajun twist.
+My most favorite and consistent adjustment to this recipe was when I finally decided I would make it with a cajun twist.
 This potatoes gratin recipe includes cajun flavors that compliment the creaminess of this dish and resulted in a flavor to be marveled at.

 - Potatoes are packed with starch and they will oxidize, or turn brown/grey once exposed to fresh air.
 You could opt to slice the potatoes and sit them in cold water to prevent oxidation, or you could slice them after you have created your cream mix.